Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/essay.md

 - shareable and revisable written forms
 - reusable representations for corpora, annotation, and computation

+The strongest documented empirical anchor for that claim is Brazil, where sustained SignWriting culture shows that a community can build durable written pathways at scale within real educational and institutional use.
+It is not a complete census or a global default, but it is the clearest existing base for feasibility, adoption, and next-phase study design.

 The strongest formulation is not:

 > SignWriting solves signed-language education in general